Injury and Violence Prevention

 - Be able to stimulate change related to injury and/or violence prevention through policy, enforcement, advocacy, and education;

 - Be able to disseminate information on injury and/or violence prevention to the community, policymakers, leaders, and other key stakeholders, through diverse communication networks;

 - Have acquired in-depth knowledge, skills, and best practices necessary to address at least one specific injury and/or violence prevention topic and one type of intervention strategy.

 Students currently enrolled in a masters or doctoral degree program at the Bloomberg School of Public Health, with the exception of JHSPH MAS degree students, who are not eligible to apply until they have completed their primary degree program.
 JHU graduate students or non-JHU degree students who are interested in injury and violence prevention are also eligible.

 Applicants must review the How to Apply page for important deadlines and information about the application process, including links to the declaration of intent forms that current JHSPH students must complete.

 The certificate program's review committee will review the applications and notify each applicant of their admissions decision.
 Only those approved and notified by the certificate admissions committee may enroll in the certificate program.

 Requirements for Successful Completion

 In addition to the 3 required courses, students must complete at least 2 courses in a specific content area of injury and at least 2 courses related to 1 or more injury control strategies.
-Except for the Graduate Seminar, students must take all courses for certificate credit for a letter grade, and attain a minimum overall grade point average of 2.75 for all certificate coursework.
+Except for the Graduate Seminar, all required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 Students must successfully complete at least 20 credit hours among the required and elective courses.